Citigroup says evaluating return to Cuba

-PANAMA CITY, April 9 (Reuters) - Citigroup is evaluating a return to Cuba, the U.S. bank’s chief executive for Latin America said on Thursday at a business forum.
+PANAMA CITY (Reuters) - Citigroup (C.N) is evaluating a return to Cuba, the U.S. bank’s chief executive for Latin America said on Thursday at a business forum.

 The thaw in U.S.-Cuban relations has increased hopes for some private companies to return to Cuba after abandoning the country or being expelled following the 1959 revolution that brought Fidel Castro to power.